Ground Source Review: Blaenllechog Farm

 Philip had heard of ground source heat pumps before and was aware that there was generous subsidy support available.
 He approached Kensa who specified two 21kW Hybrid ground source heat pumps; one for the main farmhouse and the other serving the three holiday rental cottages.
 The hybrid is an ultra-efficient unit capable of producing high volumes of hot water as well as heating, perfect for the large farmhouse and ensuring that the guests in the cottages are always warm and cosy with plenty of hot water.

-As the project involved heating multiple buildings, it was eligible for the Non Domestic Renewable Heat Incentive (RHI).
+As the project involved heating multiple buildings, it was eligible for the Non Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).
 This means that the Wheeler’s benefit from 20 years of guaranteed payments from the Government on a % of the renewable heat generated, thus generating a regular and reliable additional income stream for them, it also neglected any worries about guests using excessive water or heating.

 Blaenllechog Farm had land available for slinkies, but Kensa suggested that the Wheeler’s utilise their lake as a heat source, which was 1 acre wide and up to 3.5m deep in places.
 Not only would this make for a more efficient system, as water has a higher heat transfer rate than the ground, but it also meant only 100m of trenching was required.

 Ten specially constructed pond mats were sunk into the lake to form a shared ground array which feeds both heat pumps.
 This system configuration is classed as district heating.
-The couple used Kensa’s MCS Umbrella service to help design the heat pump and pond mat system, as well as helping with their RHI application.
+The couple used Kensa’s MCS Umbrella service to help design the heat pump and pond mat system, as well as helping with their RHI (this scheme has now closed) application.

 The refurbishment work on the cottages and main farmhouse was undertaken simultaneously.
 The farmhouse had solid stone walls, so the Wheeler’s replaced the entire heating distribution system to modern radiators and underfloor heating.
 The cottages are heated by underfloor heating also, which has a low flow temperature, so is perfect for use with ground source heat pumps.